rtmigo/xrandom_dart/README.md

-Trying to create a JavaScript-incompatible object in JavaScripts-compiled will lead the `UnsupportedError`.
+Trying to create a JavaScript-incompatible object in JavaScripts-compiled will lead to `UnsupportedError`.